Hardship Driver License Frequently Asked Questions

 - VOTING: For the purpose of driving to or from voting, if eligible.

-The price will be same as a regular Class D License; $36.25.
+The price will be the same as a Class D License issuance.

 A Hardship license applicant will have to reapply annually, if applicant is making progress (good cause) to clear issues/tickets from their driving record, the license will be renewed for free (for up to 3 years).
 Good cause includes, but is not limited to, demonstrable reentry efforts of the applicant and/or progress towards resolving issues preventing the applicant’s unrestricted driver license reinstatement.